RyanBeatty/CS420-FileSystems/README.md

 All of the text files in /filesys/test/ can be along with fstest.cc to test that my file system can handle arbitrarily long files.

 files to cp over:
-/filesys/test/toobig
+/filesys/test/toobig        // about 4,000 bytes
-/filesys/test/toobig2
+/filesys/test/toobig2		// about 8,000 bytes
-/filesys/test/toobig3
+/filesys/test/toobig3		// about 15,000 bytes
-/filesys/test/diskbig
+/filesys/test/diskbig		// about 128,000 bytes

-run:
+to run:
-./nachos -f -cp test/[filename] [filename] // to format the disk ./nachos -cp test/[filename] [filename] // to copy over any file
+./nachos -f -cp test/[filename] [filename] // to format the disk ./nachos -cp test/[filename] [filename] // to copy over any file ./nachos -p [filename]					// to print nachos file

 ############